techraed/ergo-handshake/README.md

 # TODO
 1. Add all the features from the Scorex
-2. Resolve bug with Local and Pub address lengths
-3. handshaking fn
+2. handshaking fn
-4. resolve minor todos
+3. resolve minor todos